Duncan & Fraser

 Duncan & Fraser Limited was a vehicle manufacturing company founded in 1865 in Adelaide, South Australia that built horse-drawn carriages and horse trams, and subsequently bodies for trains, electric trams and motor cars, becoming one of the largest carriage building companies in Australia.

 In 1919 the company decided to abandon coachbuilding and confine itself to automotive manufacture; by 1927 the construction of Ford Model T motor car bodies had become the company's principal activity and the company was operating automotive distributorships and dealerships.
 However, the succeeding Ford Model A required an all-steel body, which Ford's US headquarters decided would be made in Canada and assembled in Ford's own factory in Geelong.
 Since most of the company's income had consequently ceased, the shareholders voted in August 1927 to close the company.

 Horse-drawn carriages

 In January 1865, coach builder James Duncan and coach painter James Fraser – Scottish immigrants to Adelaide, South Australia – formed a private company, Duncan and Fraser Limited.
-They operated initially out of a workshop at 37 Franklin Street, Adelaide, with six tradesment employees, but as they expanded the range of their products their business outgrew the premises and in January 1870 they moved to a newly constructed building with a 100-foot (30 metre) frontage at number 42 on the opposite (north) side of Franklin Street.
+They operated initially out of a workshop at 37 Franklin Street, Adelaide, with six tradesmen employees, but as they expanded the range of their products their business outgrew the premises and in January 1870 they moved to a newly constructed building with a 100-foot (30 metre) frontage at number 42 on the opposite (north) side of Franklin Street.

 At the first Intercolonial Exhibition, held in Sydney in 1869, Duncan & Fraser competed against some of the oldest companies in the Commonwealth, and secured the first prize.
 The impetus saw their turnover double in one year.